TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

 *   Movie News Featured Movie News

     *   Check Out This Behind the Scenes Look at 'Bad Boys For Life' Read More
-    *   What to Watch on FandangoNOW: ‘Max Reload and the Nether Blasters,’ Great Video Game Movies and More Read More
+    *   What to Watch on FandangoNOW: Black History Drama ‘Emperor,’ Classic Documentaries and More Read More
     *   The Week in Movie News: Garth Evans to Direct ‘Tron 3,’ Elisabeth Moss Sticks with Blumhouse and More Read More

     Explore Content